dunkelstern/unchained/README.md

 Django like Swift Web-Framework

-See `demo/FileExchange` for a OSX demonstration app.
+See `UnchainedDemo` for a demonstration app.

 ## Roadmap